2015 IFAF World Championship: 5th Place Game

-There was no medal on the line Saturday when Australia beat South Korea, 42–14, to clinch fifth place at the International Federation of American Football World Championship.
-The Australians started the scoring in the first quarter going up 7–0.
+Australia beat South Korea, 42–14, to clinch fifth place at the IFAF World Championship.
+The Australians went up 7–0 in the first quarter.
 Another Aussie drive put the team in scoring range late in the first quarter.
 On 3rd down and goal from the 6 yard line, Conor Foley seemed to be tackled by two defenders at the 10 yard line.
 Foley broke through those two tackles, and spun away from yet another defender to give Australia a 14-point lead.
-The Australia defense then showed that they can score points as well, as Damien Donaldson intercepted a pass on the Aussie 35 yard line, returned it five yards before lateraling to Calvin Young, who then raced 60 more yards to pay dirt to give the squad a 20–0 lead late in the second quarter.
+Australia scored yet again when Damien Donaldson intercepted a pass on the Aussie 35 yard line and returned it five yards before lateraling to Calvin Young, who then raced 60 more yards to give the squad a 20–0 lead late in the second quarter.
 Australian quarterback Jared Stegman had another good game, going 18-of-27 for 224 yards and a touchdown, and he tied a tournament record by throwing six touchdown passes.
 Daniel Strickland led the receivers, with 88 yards on five catches (including a touchdown), and Tyson Garnham hauled in nine passes for 70 yards.
 Nate Lansdel added a score and 39 yards rushing, and the Australian offense recorded three touchdowns on the ground.
-South Korea goes home winless, but the team did make history when San Hong Kim scored the country's first offensive touchdown in IFAFWC history and backed it up when Bo Sung Park ran one in as well.
-While the Aussies got the win, the South Koreans had better rushing and receiving performers.
-Sung Park ran for 69 yards on 16 carries, while Hong Kim caught 4 passes for 140 yards.
+South Korea finished winless in the tournament, but the team did make history when San Hong Kim scored the country's first offensive touchdown in IFAFWC history and backed it up when Bo Sung Park ran one in as well.
+Australia got the win, but South Korea had better rushing and receiving performers.
+Sung Park ran for 69 yards on 16 carries while Hong Kim caught 4 passes for 140 yards.